ChandanArya20/booksbazaar-frontend/README.md

 - **Technologies Used**: We utilized React and Spring Boot, among other technologies, to implement features like Infinite Scrolling and many more.

----

-## Features

-Here's a more detailed look at the key features of our eCommerce Bookstore project:

-- **User Authentication**: Secure authentication system for Users, Sellers, and Administrators.

-- **Book Recommendation**: Intelligent recommendation system on the home page.

-- **Search and Filter**: Powerful search and filter options for user convenience.

-- **Shopping Cart**: Seamless shopping cart functionality for adding, reviewing, and processing orders.

-- **Order Management**: User-friendly order management tools for tracking and managing orders.

-- **Seller Management**: Comprehensive tools for sellers to list and manage their books, as well as handle user orders.

-- **Admin Dashboard**: Efficient admin system for managing user and seller data.

----

 ## Technologies Used